barrelstrength/sprout-docs/docs/support/contributing.md

 Issues are labeled with the following tags:

 - `bug` - issue does not work as expected
+- `c5` - issue relates to a Craft 4 version of Sprout
 - `c4` - issue relates to a Craft 4 version of Sprout
 - `c3` - issue relates to a Craft 3 version of Sprout
 - `cX` - issue will be considered for a future version of Craft